tarek-eissa/in-silico-spectral-generator/README.md

 * sklearn (version 0.24.1 used in paper)
 * matplotlib (version 3.5.1 used in paper)

 ## Citation
 > Eissa T, Kepesidis KV, Zigman M, Huber M. Limits and Prospects of Molecular Fingerprinting for Phenotyping Biological Systems Revealed through In Silico Modeling.
 Anal Chem.
-2023 Apr 12. doi: 10.1021/acs.analchem.2c04711.
-Epub ahead of print.
-PMID: 37043294.
+2023; 95(16):6523-6532. doi: 10.1021/acs.analchem.2c04711